 - "Women and Infants Sexual Assault Handbook"

-If your summer project involves human subjects or animal subjects, you must provide documentation that you have begun the approval process of the Brown University IRB or IACUC with your application.
+If your summer project involves human subjects or animal subjects, you must provide documentation that you have begun the approval process of the Brown University / Brown University Health (Lifespan) / Care New England IRB or IACUC with your application.
+Due to the time required for IRBs to review applications currently, it is imperative that ethical review applications begin at least 3-4 months in advance of planned project work (for this reason we are now requiring that IRB application must be submitted [approval not required] at time of application in early February).
 For human subjects, this includes data collection from living individuals through interaction or intervention, or data collection of identifiable, private information through secondary data analysis.
 Alternatively, you must provide documentation that verifies approval by the respective IRB of the institution where the research will be carried out, if other than Brown University.
 Final approval must be in place prior to the commencement of your summer project.